Changissnz/nu_merchant_principal/README.md

 form a new kind of private framework that relies on the previous framework, now open, to be directed in use for it.

+The mentioned generalization of the open framework transitioned from a closed one, as a decision from collective interests of an evolutionary system, still does not tell many details on the categories of calculations that play important parts in calculating systems.